ClojureBridge/drawing/curriculum/create-something.md

 So far, the images were ready, the next step was to code using the Quil API.

-Clare was back to the xmas tree example, and learned her application needed one more library to add, `[quil.middleware :as m]` within `:require`.
+Clara was back to the xmas tree example and learned her application needed one more library to add, `[quil.middleware :as m]` within `:require`.
 This was a quite new experience to her.
 To figure out what's that and how to use, Clara walked through the document